khalidbourr/AI4Forest/README.md

 The first time you open the project, UE5 may need to compile shaders and load assets.
 This can take some time.
 4. Explore the Environment

+  Go to File --> Open Level --> Landscape

   Use the viewport to navigate around the forest environment.
   Play the scene by clicking on the "Play" button to test any interactive elements.